 Tax and Spend Tuesday, a roundup of news, views and policy proposals affecting your paycheck and pocketbook!

-Compiled by Benita M. Dodd, vice president of the Georgia Public Policy Foundation.
+Tax and Spend Tuesday is compiled by Benita M. Dodd, vice president of the Georgia Public Policy Foundation.